clegergh/DATA/lectures/DATA_3101_tidy.md

 pivot_longer() has 3 key arguments:

-- cols: which columns need to be pivoted, i.e. which ones won’t change.
+-   cols: which columns need to be pivoted, i.e. which ones will change.
     This argument uses the same syntax as select()

 -   names_to: gives a new name to the variable stored in the column names

 -   values_to: gives a new name to the variable stored in the cell values

 Now we have a much longer data frame.
 In either format, there were a lot of NA values for songs that were in the top 100 for less than 76 weeks.